thunderrabbit/barefoot_rob/content/events/2024/07/13barefoot-hike-and-meditation-on-mt-takao.en.md

 * Insect spray
 * Picnic sheet, seat pad

-(*) I will bring vegan snacks, and there is food available along the way, including ramen on the top of Mt Takao.
+(*) I will bring vegan snacks for everyone.
+There is food available along the way, including ramen on the top of Mt Takao.

-After our hike, I'll buy tickets for everyone to visit the onsen near Takaosanguchi Station.
+After our hike, I'll buy tickets for VIP ticket holders to visit the onsen near
+Takaosanguchi Station.
 Relax after a great hike up the mountain!

 By joining the hike you agree that safety is your own responsibility.